HackerManOSU/TellTail/living document.md

 **Justification:** Sam has experience with front end in other languages as well as limited experience with back end.
 This makes tying the two parts together a great role.
 Limited experience with model training, but open to learning in order to contribute as much as possible.

-**Christian:**  General backend development, Machine learning
+**Christian:**  General backend and frontend development, Machine learning

 **Justification:** Christian has interest in learning more about machine learning and AI models, and has the most prior experience working with languages that better suit the backend.
-Also provides the flexibility to assist with any issues that arise on the backend.
+Provides the flexibility to assist with any issues that arise throughout the project, to gain more experience.
+Also hopes to gain experience working with React and the frontend.

 **Troy:** Data collection and model evaluation